OXID-eSales/apex-theme/README.md

 # APEX Theme
-APEX is the new Bootstrap 5 based OXID Theme for Twig template engine
+APEX is the Bootstrap 5 based OXID Theme for Twig template engine

 ## Installation